 The men’s and women’s athletic teams participate in intercollegiate athletics through the Minnesota Intercollegiate Athletic Conference (MIAC) and hold membership in the National Collegiate Athletic Association (NCAA) Division III.
-Concordia women athletes compete in 11 sports: volleyball, soccer, golf, cross country, basketball, indoor and outdoor track and field, softball, tennis, swimming and diving, and hockey.
+Concordia offers intercollegiate competition in 11 women's sports: volleyball, soccer, golf, cross country, basketball, indoor and outdoor track and field, softball, tennis, swimming and diving, and hockey.
 Concordia offers intercollegiate competition in 11 men’s sports: football, soccer, baseball, tennis, indoor and outdoor track and field, golf, wrestling, basketball, hockey, and cross country.
 Intercollegiate athletics are an integral part of the educational experience at Concordia.

 The college encourages participation by offering a variety of varsity, club and intramural sports, and gives equal emphasis to men’s and women’s sports.
 Every student at Concordia is eligible and encouraged to participate in intramurals.

 Other student organizations also offer recreational opportunities both indoors and outdoors.

 Olson Forum: The Olson Forum is a fitness and sports facility.
 The forum has 28 cardio machines, eight weight stations, and free weights in the fitness balcony.
 A synthetic sports surface includes a six-lane indoor track for walking and jogging, and four regulation courts for basketball, volleyball, tennis, badminton, and other sports.

 Memorial Auditorium: Memorial Auditorium houses basketball courts, a weight room, swimming pool and sauna.